BALANCING HORMONES

 - Eat a Balanced Diet: Focus on whole, unprocessed foods with a low glycemic index.

-- Exercise Regularly and Consistently: Practicing aerobic and strength training exercises is best.
+- Exercise Regularly and Consistently: Practice aerobic and strength-training exercises.

 - Maintain a Healthy Weight: Excess weight, especially around the abdomen, can worsen insulin resistance.